-Learn the basics of bedside patient care in the classroom and hospital settings.
+Learn the basics of bedside patient care.

-course includes 80 hours of classroom participation followed by 40
+The course includes 60 hours of classroom participation followed by 40 hours of clinical experience.

 How Do I Apply?